noiseprotocol/noise_spec/noise.md

 the sending party isn't relaying keys from a different session.

 To exchange a channel-bound key one party should send the other a preliminary 32-byte secret key `pk` inside of a Noise transport message (the details of how this value is encoded and sent in a message are left to the application).

-Both parties will then calculate the channel-bound key as the first 32 bytes of `HMAC-HASH(pk, h)`.
-HMAC ensures that the channel-bound key is a collision-resistant function of `h`, and also preserves the secrecy of the keys.
+Both parties will agree on a channel-binding label which they use to derive a channel-binding value `cbv`.
+Both parties then calculate the channel-bound key as the first 32 bytes of `HMAC-HASH(pk, cbv)`.
+HMAC ensures that the channel-bound key is a collision-resistant function of `cbv`, and also preserves the secrecy of the keys.

 10. DH functions, cipher functions, and hash functions